Product manager resume templates

 The following resume templates for product managers are formatted to emphasize different aspects of your experience.
 Choose the template that you think will best highlight your expertise and help you stand out from other applicants.
 Download each template for free and customize it to fit your needs.

-This resume format is the most common — equally suitable for someone early in their career or seeking a more senior role.
-It presents job experience in chronological order (starting with most recent) and gives you space to list responsibilities and accomplishments in each role you have held.
+This product manager resume format is the most common — equally suitable for someone early in their career or someone seeking a more senior role.
+It presents job experience in reverse chronological order (starting with most recent) and gives you space to list responsibilities and accomplishments for each role you have held.

-A functional resume is a compelling option for more senior product managers.
-It is formatted to show the breadth of your skills by breaking out key responsibilities into themes, such as portfolio management, project management, and developer management.
+A functional product manager resume highlights the breadth of your skills by breaking out key responsibilities into themes, such as portfolio management, project management, and developer management.

-A combination resume places chronological work experience next to functional product management abilities.
-It is a great way for mid-level product managers to give context to the skills, disciplines, and methods you are well-versed in as you apply to more senior product management positions.
+A hybrid product manager resume places chronological work experience next to functional product management abilities.
+It is a great way for mid-level product managers who are applying to more senior product management positions to give context to the skills, disciplines, and methods you use in your day-to-day work.

-Review your application thoroughly, and double-check for accuracy and consistency.
-Once you have submitted an application, think about preparing for next steps — the interview process.
+Review your application thoroughly, and double-check it for accuracy and consistency.
+Once you have submitted an application start preparing for the next step — the interview process.
 Refer to this list of interview questions for product managers to help you prepare.